SOFTINUX/Base_Doc/source/installation.rst

 | If you launched application from Visual Studio, this port will change, being randomly defined, and value is stored in *WebApplication/Properties/launchSettings.json*
 | You can edit this value in Visual Studio: WebApplication's properties > Debug tab > Web Server Settings/App URL or directly in launchSettings file.
-| After, the default port used by :guilabel:`dotnet run` is the port defined in *WebApplication/Properties/launchSettings.json*.
+| After, the default port used by `dotnet run` is the port defined in *WebApplication/Properties/launchSettings.json*.

 Note about Rider 2017.3
 -----------------------